Zaimoo/healthlink-procare/README.md

-# Getting Started with Create React App
+# HealthLink ProCare

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a prototype for an EHR system for our school project.
+It is made with React Electron.